shyyhs/shyyhs.github.io/_pages/about.md

   - /about.html
 ---

 Ph.D student at Kyoto University.
 Internship researcher at NICT.
+Research Fellowships for Young Scientists (DC1).

 Natural Language Processing and Machine Translation.